-This artist was born in Russia (Estonia) in 1908 and lived in the Crimea on the Black Sea as a young man.
+The brother of Andre Kulbach, he was born in Russia (Estonia) in 1908 and lived in the Crimea on the Black Sea as a young man.
 After the Russian Revolution he lived in Germany for three years then in Latvia for five.
 He was a self taught painter.
-From about five years old he began drawing animals which was his favourite subject and probably the reason he drew “Tang” from its beginning in Triumph Adventure Comics.
-Adrian Dingle in a 1973 interview said of him, “René was extremely good at drawing animals … He was fantastic.”
+From about five years old he began drawing animals which were his favourite subject.
 Much of his experience was gained sketching in the Zoological Gardens in Stuttgart, Frankfurt-on-Main and Hamburg.
+It was an excellent preparation for his subsequent cartoon creation “Tang”.

 In addition he illustrated a story about the town of Trenton depicting its lumber industry in the late 1800’s and the little known film industry located in the town in the early 1900’s.
 This was published in the Air Base’s newspaper Contact.
 He also produced a full page illustration in Contact’s VE Day edition which depicted the part the station played in achieving victory over the Axis.

 He was discharged from Trenton in 1945.
-In Joke Comics 23, Bell Features reported on all the Bell staff who were being released from the armed services and were returning to Bell.
-“R.C.A.F.
+In Joke Comics 23, Bell Features reporting on all the Bell staff who were being released from the armed services and were returning to the company stated: “R.C.A.F.
 SPECIAL POLICE – Rene is the poster and mural artist of the Air Force.
 He also speaks [m] any of the European languages .
 René has carried on his strips “Tang” and “Dixon of the Mounted” all through the war and most of the time under VERY difficult conditions.
 His latest effort is “Out of the Woods” a very clever animal strip.”
+This was the first time “Out of the Woods” appeared under the Bell banner.

 In 1948 he painted another large mural in the waiting room in Sunnybrook Hospital.
 He died in the 1950’s.